Veni Sancte Spiritus

-"Veni Sancte Spiritus", sometimes called the Golden Sequence, is a sequence prescribed in the Roman Liturgy for the Masses of Pentecost and its octave, exclusive of the following Sunday.
-It is usually attributed to either the thirteenth-century Pope Innocent III or to the Archbishop of Canterbury, Cardinal Stephen Langton, although it has been attributed to others as well.
+Veni Sancte Spiritus ("Come, Holy Spirit"), sometimes called the "Golden Sequence" (Latin: Sequentia Aurea), is a sequence sung in honour of God the Holy Spirit, prescribed in the Roman Rite for the Masses of Pentecost Sunday.
+It is usually attributed to either the 13th-century Pope Innocent III, or to the Archbishop of Canterbury, Stephen Langton, among others.

-"Veni Sancte Spiritus" is one of only four medieval Sequences which were preserved in the Roman Missal published in 1570 following the Council of Trent (1545–63).
-Before Trent, many feasts had their own sequences.
-It is still sung today in some parishes on Pentecost Sunday.
+Veni Sancte Spiritus is one of only four medieval sequences which were incorporated into the Liturgy of the Roman Curia – a Roman carryover from the pre-Tridentine Mass celebrated before the standardisations by the Council of Trent (1545–63).
+It is therefore found in editions of the Roman Missal published in 1570; before the Tridentine Missal, many feasts also had their own sequences.
+Today, it is still sung or recited at Mass on Pentecost, generally before the Gospel reading.

 Text

+Indulgence

+The 2004 Enchiridion Indulgentiarum grants a partial indulgence to those who recite the sequence at sunrise or sunset; at the beginning or conclusion of one's workday; and before or after meals.

 Musical settings

 The sequence was set to music by a number of composers, especially during the Renaissance, including Dufay, Josquin, Willaert, Palestrina, John Dunstaple, Lassus, Victoria, and Byrd.
-Marc-Antoine Charpentier wrote one setting, H.364, H.364 a, for 3 voices and bc (1690s).
+Marc-Antoine Charpentier wrote two settings, H.364, H.364 a, for 3 voices and bc (1690s) and H.366 for 3 voices and bc (1690s).
 Later composers who have set the text include Arvo Pärt, Morten Lauridsen, Frank La Rocca, George Fenton, and Samuel Webbe.